chamli/h1-212/README.md

 with this data it will increment id+2

-id+1 for localhost and id+2 for 212.test.com
+id-1 for localhost and last id for 212.test.com

 So just get request of the id+1 get make us read the flag